-- Acute rejection.
+Acute rejection.
 Acute rejection happens when your immune system tries to quickly destroy the tissues in your donor hand.
-It can also happen when your immune system sends special protein (antibodies) to attack blood vessels and tissues in your donor hand.
+It can also happen when your immune system sends special proteins (antibodies) to attack blood vessels and tissues in your donor hand.

 If you have acute rejection, you may notice a rash, swelling or change in skin color of your hand or arm.
 You may or may not have pain.